 Wax Melt Temperature Indicator Label Technology

-The most common application associated with wax melt temperature indicating technology is self adhesive labels that consist of a series of temperature-sensitive elements sealed between heat-resistant substrates with transparent windows.
 Each element changes color distinctly as its rated temperature is exceeded.
 The changes are irreversible, providing a temperature history of the surface being monitored.
 The labels will not de-laminate when removed for reference and can be attached to an inspection report to serve as a permanent record of attained temperature.
-Typically used in the industrial setting.

 HOW THE LABELS WORK: